 - 75% of the ticket price for flights with a 3,500+ km distance.

-Be aware that these rights cover any flights inside the European Union, as well as flights departing from or arriving in the European Union by airlines based in the EU.
+Keep in mind that these rights apply to every flight within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.

 When Are You Not Entitled to Compensation?

 Unfortunately, there are cases, when passengers won’t get compensation for delayed or cancelled flights.
-Specifically, we refer to extraordinary circumstances that are outside of the airline’s control.
-A few examples are as follows:
+Particularly, we refer to extraordinary circumstances that are outside of the airline’s control.
+Some of the examples are as follows:

 - Bad weather conditions and natural disasters;